envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | Field | Description |
 | --- | --- |
-| `certificateRefs` _[SecretObjectReference](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.SecretObjectReference) array_ | CertificateRefs contains a series of references to Kubernetes objects that contains TLS certificates and private keys.
-These certificates are used to establish a TLS handshake with the external authorization server.
+| `certificateRef` _[SecretObjectReference](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.SecretObjectReference)_ | CertificateRef is the reference to a Kubernetes Secret that contains the TLS certificate and private key.
+The certificate and private key will be used to establish a TLS handshake between the Envoy proxy and the external authorization server.
+The referenced Secret must contain two keys: tls.crt and tls.key.
+ If this field is not specified, the Envoy proxy will not present a client certificate to the external authorization server. |
+| `caCertRef` _LocalObjectReference_ | CACertRef is the reference to a Kubernetes ConfigMap that contains a PEM-encoded TLS CA certificate bundle, which is used to validate the certificate presented by the external authorization server.
+The referenced ConfigMap must contain a key named ca.crt.
- If this field is not specified, the proxy will not present a client certificate and will use the system default certificate pool to verify the server certificate. |
+ If not specified, the proxy will use the system default certificate pool to verify the server certificate. |

 #### TLSSettings